-Your Plan primary care physician or specialist will make necessary hospital arrangements and supervise your care.
+Hospital care Your Plan primary care physician or specialist will make necessary hospital arrangements and supervise your care.
 This includes admission to a skilled nursing or other type of facility.

-We pay for covered services from the effective date of your enrollment.
-However, if you are in the hospital when your enrollment in our Plan begins, call our customer service department immediately at 800-545-5015.
+If you are hospitalized We pay for covered services from the effective date of your enrollment.
+However, if you are in the hospital when your enrollment in our Plan begins, call our customer service when your enrollment department immediately at 800-545-5015.
 If you are new to the FEHB Program, we will arrange for you to receive care and provide benefits for your covered services while you are in the hospital beginning on the effective date of your coverage.